slack-php/slack-php-socket-mode/README.md

 When using Socket Mode, there is no web server serving your app.
 When you run an app configured for Socket Mode, it establishes a connection to Slack as a websocket client.
 It maintains that connection to listen for Slack events until it is explicitly terminated (e.g., via `CTRL+C`), Socket Mode is disabled in your app configuration, or an unrecoverable error occurs.
-This is a different way of running PHP than many are used to, so please pay close attention.
+This is a different way of running PHP than many aren't used to, so please pay close attention.

 When running an app in Slack Mode, you need an "App Token" instead of the typical "Signing Secret".
 The App Token is specially purposed for making the web socket connection.
 You can read more about [Socket Mode][2] in the Slack